 A really fun alternative to the standard gondola ride, especially with older kids, would be to have a go at learning to row a traditional gondola yourself in the quiet canals of Canareggio.

-You will receive full instruction in your own private lesson.
+In one of the more unusual Venice kids activities, you will receive full instruction in your own private lesson.
 Once you have mastered the basics you can take to the canals or even out into the lagoon for the final part of your lesson.